 Cosmetic nurses know clients demand highly commercial services like Botox, dermal fillers and laser treatments.
 What most cosmetic nurses don’t know is that they’re capable of branching out past medical spas, doctors offices and hospitals.

 A job as a cosmetic nurse doesn’t tie you down to a permanent career in a medical office.
-In fact, there are various different places cosmetic nurses are able to work!
-Below are 3 career options where cosmetic nurses are also needed to provide cosmetic services.
+In fact, there are various places cosmetic nurses can work!
+Below are three career options where cosmetic nurses are also needed to provide cosmetic services.